arve0/master/thesis.md

 if the scanning mirror and stage holds the same coordinate system.
 The user himself have to find the rotation in a inductive manner by counting pixels or measuring how far the reference point moves away from the line when moving the stage.
-Accuracy will depend on how easily the reference point is distinguished from the rest of the image and how thoroughly the user is with his measurements.
+Accuracy depends on how easily the reference point is distinguished from the rest of the image and how thoroughly the user is with his measurements.
 In comparison, the procedure described in [the rotation section of the method](#method-rotation) gives the same precission in less time.